 For those crispy edges, make sure you’re placing the broccoli on the pan cut-side down.
 More surface area = more caramelization.
 Also, don’t crowd the pan!
 Give the broccoli space so it crisps up instead of steaming.
 You can use tongs to help if needed.

-Two steps to seasoning broccoli.
-In photo 1, a hand is squeezing lemon juice over a sheet pan of broccoli on a tan counter next to brown bowls of oil, red pepper flakes, and parmesan.
-In photo 2, the hand is sprinkling parmesan over the broccoli.
+Two steps to seasoning vegetables.
+In photo 1, a hand is squeezing lemon juice over a sheet pan of greens on a tan counter next to brown bowls of oil, red pepper flakes, and parmesan.
+In photo 2, the hand is sprinkling parmesan over the greens.

 Hot sheet pan